Drop servicing is a very profitable and fulfilling business model.

 It could be simple or really difficult.
 The most important thing is to be committed and not give up.

-You’ll learn what you should and shouldn’t do as you have more interactions and talks with potential clients.
+You’ll learn what you should and shouldn’t do as you have more interactions and talk with potential clients.

 Pay very close attention to whatever these leads and customers have to say.